What’s the most important component of your MBA application?

 4) Excessive use of jargon

+We touched on jargon a bit earlier, but let’s dive in one more time to get specific.
 In MBA essays, there is simply NO room for jargon.
-In resumes, there is room for JUST a bit of it.
+In your résumé, however, there is room for JUST a bit of it.
 We all know that in some cases you have no choice.
 After all, if you explained everything you would surely be well over one page.
 But keep it to a bare minimum; too much jargon is a deal breaker.
 You need to write your resume in such a way that the reader understands:

 - who you are.